RuchirBo/segfault-journal-frontend/ProgressAndGoals.md

 Partially connected backend to frontend

 Goals:
+Add endpoints for text
+Add endpoints for manuscript
 Fully connect the front and backend
 Create React frontend for API server
 Implement FSM for the dashboard for manuscripts